 The right to your choice for Love

-A friend raised the spector of opinions from the Gay community who don’t support the marriage rights debate.
+A friend raised the spectre of opinions from the Gay community who don’t support the marriage rights debate.
 She said, “I have had three different people say to me this week on the subject of same-sex marriage that ‘lots of gay people are against it you know’.”

-She reflected that just because you are part of a community seeking justice that it doesn’t give one “special privilege” to deny the rest of your community a right, any more than it does for they outside of it.
+She reflected that just because you are part of a community seeking justice that it doesn’t give one “special privilege” to deny the rest of your community a right, any more than it does for them outside of it.
 I am sure there were “blacks” in the “South” who thought emancipation was inappropriate for their community and that slavery was “normal”.
-Also I suspect this is a failure by “different people” to recognise the individuality of people and lump all “Gays” into a homogenous lump.
-Where the opinion of one “Gay” person represents the opinion of all and then pretend the years of protest and numbers of people who hold a different opinion are irrelevant because ….
-“I have a gay mate who says he doesn’t care.”
+Also, I suspect this is a failure by “different people” to recognise the individuality of people and lump all “Gays” into a homogenous lump.
+Where the opinion of one “Gay” person represents the view of all and then pretend the years of protest and numbers of people who hold a different opinion are irrelevant because … “I have a gay mate who says he doesn’t care.”
 How completely lacking in insight, and affirming of their gay bias is that?

 Parenthood & Children